mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 Conversion to Momentum Transfer (Q)
 ###################################

-Finally, the output workspace in wavelength is converted to momentum transfer (Q).
+Finally, the output workspace in wavelength is converted to momentum transfer (Q) using :ref:`algm-ConvertUnits`.
+Note that the output workspace in Q is therefore a workspace with native binning, and no rebin step is applied to it.
-Optionally, this workspace can be rebinned according to :literal:`MomentumTransferMin`, :literal:`MomentumTransferStep` and :literal:`MomentumTransferMax`, and scaled if :literal:`ScaleFactor` is given.

 .. diagram:: ReflectometryReductionOne_ConvertToMomentum-v2_wkflw.dot

+If you wish to obtain a rebinned workspace in Q you should consider using algorithm :ref:`algm-ReflectometryReductionOneAuto` instead, which is a facade over this algorithm and has two extra steps (:ref:`algm-Rebin` and :ref:`algm-Scale`) to produce an additional workspace in Q with specified binning and scale factor.
+Please refer to :ref:`algm-ReflectometryReductionOneAuto` for more information.

 Previous Versions
 -----------------